CATS board votes to oust former CEO amid Investigative Unit reports

 The meeting comes amid investigative reporting from WBRZ's Chris Nakamoto on the bus system.
 Earlier in 2022, Nakamoto and WBRZ exposed several controversies at the bus system, including an executive who tested positive for meth, a recording where another boss alleged that millions of dollars were missing, and bills that were not paid on time.

 Dwana Williams was appointed interim CEO on April 11th after Bill Deville was removed from the position.

 Deville was allowed to remain at the bus company and continued to receive a salary.

+We asked board members and the director of communications for an on camera interview after the session Wednesday, but nobody agreed because of possible lawsuits that could be filed after the decision.

 Trending News